axonivy-market/kafka-connector/kafka-connector-product/README.md

 The special setting `inherit` can be used to reference another configuration block that can be used and overridden by a block.
 (Inheritence is recursive and will check for invalid loops.)
-The connector defines a `default` block with some common settings.
+The connector defines a `defaultOptions` block with some common settings.
 It usually makes sense to inherit your configuration from this block.
-For an example of a simple configuration which inherits from the `default` configuration, have a look at the demo project!
+For an example of a simple configuration which inherits from the `defaultOptions` configuration, have a look at the demo project!

 > [!NOTE]
 > The variable path `kafka-connector` is renamed to `kafkaConnector` from 13.
+> The variable path `kafka-connector.default` is renamed to `kafkaConnector.defaultOptions` from 13.